bptlab/mantichor-tezos/DOCUMENTATION.md

 ### Supported Choreography Elements

 The Tezos adapter supports the following choreography elements.
-The use of unsupported elements can lead to unexpected behavior.
+The use of unsupported elements can lead to unexpected behavior:

+- Start Event
+- End Event
+- Task
+- Event-based Gateway
+- Data-based Gateway
+- Parallel Gateway
+- Subchoreography

 #### Events